Permafrost/Tundra/README.md

         via the `$pipeline` document:
         * `$mode`: append / write

+      * `ftp`: uploads the given content to the FTP server, directory and file specified by the destination URI.
+An example FTP URI is as follows:

+            ftp://aladdin:opensesame@example.com:21/path/file?append=true&active=true&ascii=true

+        The following additional options can be provided via the `$pipeline`
+        document:
+        * `$user` is the username used to log in to the FTP server.
+Defaults to the username specified in the authority section of the URI, if not specified.
+        * `$password` is the password used to log in to the FTP server.
+Defaults to the password specified in the authority section of the URI, if not specified.
+        * `$active` is a boolean which when true indicates that the connection to the FTP server should be in active mode.
+Defaults to false (passive mode), if not specified.
+        * `$append` is a boolean which when true will append the given content to the file, rather than overwrite it, if the file already exists.
+          Defaults to false (overwriting), if not specified.
+        * `$ascii` is a boolean which when true indicates that the file transfer should be made in ascii mode.
+Defaults to false (binary mode), if not specified.
+        * `$timeout` is an optional XML duration string which specifies how long the client waits for a response from the server before timing out and terminating the request with an error.
+Defaults to PT60S, if not specified.

       * `http`: transmits the given content to the destination URI.
 The following additional options can be provided via the `$pipeline`
         document: